 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
-The impacts of the pandemic have resulted in recessionary conditions in the economy and significant volatility in the financial markets.
-Efforts to mitigate the spread of the virus include closure of nonessential businesses and stay-at-home orders.
-The resulting effects, including declines in consumer activity and demand for certain services and high unemployment, may cause customers to modify coverage, not renew or cancel policies, which may have a negative impact on Exchange written premiums, and therefore our management fees.
-Additionally, a specific action taken by the Exchange both in response to changes in exposure as less driving occurs and to provide financial relief to the policyholders will result in a certain reduction to Exchange written premiums.
-In a Form 8-K filed with the SEC on April 9, 2020, the Exchange and its subsidiaries announced an estimated \$200 million in personal and commercial auto rate reductions scheduled to begin in the second half of 2020, pending regulatory approval.
-Once approved, premium adjustments will take effect at the time of new policy initiation or renewal.
-The estimated impact of these rate reductions on 2020 premiums written by the Exchange is a reduction of approximately \$90 million, which will result in an estimated \$23 million reduction in our management fee revenue.
+The significant volatility in the financial markets, economic disruption and uncertainty resulting from the COVID-19 pandemic that began in the first quarter of 2020 continues to evolve and the pandemic's ultimate impact and duration remain highly uncertain at this time.
+Initial efforts to contain the spread of the virus included the closure of nonessential businesses and stay at home orders.
+As businesses and communities start to re-open, current efforts have shifted the focus to the establishment and enforcement of safety protocols.
+If a second wave of the virus occurs or effective medical treatments are not identified, future restrictions and a prolonged recession remain a possibility.
+The resulting effects, including a decline in consumer activity, lower demand for certain services, high unemployment, payroll declines, and reduced personal income may cause customers to modify coverages, not renew or cancel policies, which may have a negative impact on the Exchange's written premiums, and therefore our management fees.
+While certain coverage modifications were experienced through the third quarter of 2020, primarily related to reduced usage/mileage in the private passenger automobile line of business, the modifications did not result in a material impact to the Exchange's written premiums, however, the extent and duration of the effects on future customer demand and buying practices remains uncertain.
+A specific action taken by the Exchange both in response to changes in exposure as less driving occurs and to provide financial relief to the policyholders has resulted in a certain reduction to the Exchange's written premiums.
+In a Form 8-K filed with the SEC on April 9, 2020, the Exchange and its subsidiaries announced an estimated \$200 million in personal and commercial auto rate reductions effective beginning July 1, 2020 at the time of new policy issuance or policy renewal.
+Through the third quarter of 2020, the rate reductions resulted in an estimated decrease of \$41 million in Exchange written premiums and a corresponding decrease of \$10 million in our management fee revenue.
+An estimated \$49 million decrease in written premium and \$12 million in corresponding management fee revenue related to the rate reductions is expected in the fourth quarter of 2020.
 The remaining reduction will impact both the Exchanges' written premium and our management fee revenue in 2021.
-An additional action taken by the Exchange that does not impact Indemnity was the announcement of a policyholder dividend to be paid directly to personal and commercial auto policyholders for 30% of their premium for two months.
-Longer term, there could be sustained changes in driving patterns if working remotely becomes a more broad and ongoing way of working in the future that could impact premium revenues.
+An additional action taken by the Exchange that does not impact Indemnity was the payment of a policyholder dividend directly to personal and commercial auto policyholders equal to approximately 30% of their premium for two months.
+Longer term, there could be sustained changes in driving patterns if working remotely becomes more common and accepted, potentially having a negative impact on premium revenues.
+Further declines in economic conditions, potential regulatory actions, or competitive pressure could also impact Exchange's rates and written premium, and therefore our management fees.